Image Build

 Method 1: Direct Use of Official Firmware (Recommended)

-Extract the firmware package downloaded from the Quectel Developer Center, and you can find all image files required for flashing in the extracted directory.
+Unzip the firmware package downloaded from the QuecDevZone DevCenter, and you can find all image files required for flashing in the unzipped directory.

 Method 2: Obtain After Custom Compilation

-If you have completed the above custom compilation steps, the compiled images are located at: workspace/quectel_build/project_version_number
+If you have completed the above custom compilation steps, the compiled images are located at workspace/quectel_build/project_version_number

 Image File Description

-The image directory contains the following main files:
+The image directory contains the following files:

 Bootloader Related: